FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 ArtHive detects an error where the search keyword(s) contains invalid characters.
   * 2a1.
-ArtHive displays an error message stating that the search keyword(s) contains invalid characters.
+ArtHive displays an error message.

     Use case resumes at step 2.

 * 2b.
 ArtHive is unable to find Client Names that match the search keyword(s).
   * 2b1.
-ArtHive displays an empty list with a message stating that no matching contacts are found.
+ArtHive displays an empty list.

     Use case ends.